freshinfrancis/Calculator/README.md

 It catches potential InterruptedException and throws a RemoteException with the cause for better handling in the client.
 After the delay, it calls pop to retrieve the element from the stack.

+# CalculatorServer.java

+Creates a Registry: Sets up a registry on port 1099 to act as a directory for remote objects.

+Instantiates a Calculator Implementation: Creates an object of the CalculatorImplementation class, which presumably contains the logic for calculator operations.

+Registers the Object: Binds the CalculatorImplementation object to the registry with the name "CalculatorService".
+This makes it accessible to remote clients.

+# CalculatorClient.java